ikmb/esga/docs/usage.md

 Alignment software to use for RNAseq reads.
 Default is STAR.

 #### `--protein_aligner` [ gth | spaln (default) ]
 Alignment software to use for protein sequences.
-Default is SPALN.
+Default is `spaln` since it is much faster than `gth`.
+This speed advantage may be offset by some questionable alignments.
+In that case, re-run with gth to check if the alignments improve.

 ### 5. Program parameters